 Ever wonder why think tanks that endorse fiscal restraint inevitably also promote government transparency?
-The Hawaii State budget–especially its projected expenditures–provide a perfect example.
+The Hawaii state budget–especially its projected expenditures–provide a perfect example.

-The Senate Minority Research Office recently completed an analysis of the state budget based on appropriations approved by the legislature during the 2015 session.
+The Senate Minority Research Office recently completed an analysis of the state budget based on appropriations approved by the Legislature during the 2015 session.
 Almost immediately, the transparency issue comes to the forefront.
 There is a certain amount of transparency built in to the state revenue projections, which must be based on the numbers provided by the Council on Revenues.
 Because the Council (which is made up of independent economists) holds public meetings, their decision-making process is at least somewhat accessible.

-However, the Governor’s projection of state expenditures — and the means by which this forecast is determined — are not transparent.
+However, the governor’s projection of state expenditures — and the means by which this forecast is determined — are not transparent.
 This estimation must include all future costs (such as those associated with collective bargaining or payments for unfunded liabilities), but the method by which they arrive at their projections is not made public.

 What to do?
-The short answer is the one that is necessary for the continued fiscal health of our state–cut (or at least limit) government expenditures.
+The short answer is the one that is necessary for the continued fiscal health of our state: Cut (or at least limit) government expenditures.
 We cannot sustain the growth in expenditures that continues to trade tomorrow’s financial problems for today’s votes.